They affect 6 million children in the U.S. They can be life-threatening. And they are becoming more widespread. We’re talking about food allergies.

-There’s good new for parents of children who have food allergies, however — a number of children outgrow their allergies.
+There’s good news for parents of children who have food allergies, however — a number of children may outgrow at least some of their allergies.
 This is why more children have food allergies than adults — most children outgrow their allergies before they reach adulthood.

 About 85% of children will outgrow their milk and egg allergies, and almost all children outgrow allergies to wheat and soy.
 Almost all of these children will outgrow their food allergies by age 10; many will outgrow the allergy by age 5.

 Nut and shellfish allergies, however, are usually considered lifelong.
 Only 10-20% of children will outgrow these allergies.

 We offered a lot of information in this article, but we didn’t offer many practical tips to help those of you whose babies are struggling with food allergies.
 Not to worry, though — we can help!
 For more information about how to recognize and manage your baby’s food allergies, read the rest of our Food Allergies and Sensitivities series: